 - 1.1.
-The Concacaf Gold Cup (hereinafter: "The Competition"), is an official Concacaf National team's competition.
+The Road to Concacaf W Gold CupTM (hereinafter: "The Competition"), is an official Concacaf National Women's "A" teams' competition.
 The Competition shall be played in 2023 and shall take place in the dates and venues Concacaf determines.
-The competition is played every two years (odd years).
+The competition is played every four years.
 All Member Associations affiliated to Concacaf are invited to participate. - 1.2.
-The Member Associations are required to participate with their "A" National Team. - 1.3.
-The Competition consists of three (3) stages: - 1.3.1.
-Preliminary Stage (hereinafter: Gold Cup Prelims); - 1.3.2.
-Group Stage - 1.3.3.
-Knockout Stage; - 1.3.4.
-When referring to all three (3) stages hereinafter: The Competition. - 1.3.5.
-Concacaf shall be the responsible for organizing, hosting and staging The Competition. - 1.4 Qualifying to The Competition - 1.4.1.
-The qualifying competition to advance to the 2023 Concacaf Gold Cup shall be played among the National Teams of the Member Associations.
-Concacaf may also invite one guest participant. - 1.4.2.
+The Member Associations are required to participate with their Women's "A" National Team. - 1.3.
+The Competition consists of one (1) stage: - 1.3.1.
+Group Stage (hereinafter: The Competition): - 1.3.2.
+Concacaf shall be the responsible for organizing, hosting, and staging The Competition.

+1.4.
+Qualifying to The Competition

+- 1.4.1.
+The Competition will serve as the qualifiers to advance to the 2024 Concacaf W Gold Cup (hereinafter: The Championship) shall be played among the National Teams of the Member Associations of Concacaf. - 1.4.2.
 Upon entering the Competition, all Member Associations automatically undertake to accept that all administrative and refereeing matters related to such Competition shall be dealt with the approved regulations. - 1.4.3.
 Upon entering the Competition, all Member Associations automatically undertake to accept that all disciplinary and appeals matters (e.g., sanctions, procedures, etc.) will be dealt with in accordance with the submitted and approved regulations. - 1.4.4.
-The qualified Participating Member Associations (PMAs) to The Competition will be determined as follows:
+The two Concacaf qualified representative teams for the Olympic Football Tournament Paris 2024 will be automatically qualified to the Concacaf W Gold Cup Group Stage. - 1.4.5.
+Concacaf will invite four (4) non-Concacaf guest teams to that will be automatically qualified to the Concacaf W Gold Cup Group Stage.